- 390 RMB (350 RMB for members)

 - It’s a tough climb, and will feel really difficult on a hot day.

-- Long downhill to finish will be tough on the knees..
+- The long downhill to finish will be tough on the knees.

 - A short section of the hike could be a little bit overgrown.